 Ulagalla Resort, Anuradhapura

 Once the ancestral estate of local Anuradhapura nobility, this hotel in Anuradhapura features a 150-year-old mansion at its centre.
 Immerse yourself in culture, history and nature at this enchanting sanctuary.
-Twenty-five detached chalets with private plunge pools are scattered on 58 acres of Sri Lanka's finest land.
 With its own solar farm generating half of its own energy requirements Ulagalla is truly a unique boutique hotel.

 Amangalla, Fort Galle